 Warning signs that signal behavioral problems are an issue for your toddler

 If it is suspected by you or your spouse that your child has been acting up as a result of your separation and divorce, then you can expect that to become an issue in the custody portion of your trial.
 For instance, if your child seems to be overly clingy or anxious during transition times between your house and that of your spouse, you need to be able to do your best to ease your child into these times.
-If you can work with your spouse on helping your child to understand that he well cares for that will benefit everyone involved.
+If you can work with your spouse on helping your child to understand that he is well cared for that will benefit everyone involved.

 Eating and sleeping are two behaviors of your child that will tell you immediately if they are experiencing problems adjusting to their new lifestyle.
 If your son is not sleeping at night- waking up in the middle of the night with tears in their eyes or is not eating as much as you are used to seeing that could also be a sign of your child experiencing difficulties associated with the family law case.